19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) executes any instrument in which all the facts and circumstances are not truly and fully set forth as required by section 5;

-(b) being employed or concerned in or about the preparation of any instrument, neglects or omits to set forth fully or truly in the instrument all those facts and circumstances; or
+(b) being employed or concerned in or about the preparation of any instrument, neglects or omits to set forth fully or truly in the instrument all those facts and circumstances;

-(c) draws, makes, executes or signs, or otherwise than as a witness, any instrument chargeable with duty without the instrument being duly stamped,
+(c) draws, makes, executes or signs, or otherwise than as a witness, any instrument chargeable with duty without the instrument being duly stamped; or

+(d) fails to comply with section 32A(2),

+[6/2005 wef 11/04/2005]

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.